Anna Maria Island Florida Vacation/Travel Information & Visitor Tourism Guide

 If seeking a conventional beach with concession stand, volley ball courts, water sport rentals and a play yard, you’ll find it at Manatee Beach.

-Heading south, the City of Bradenton Beach features historic Bridge Street for interesting shopping and a great seafood restaurant on a pier overlooking Sarasota Bay.
+The City of Bradenton Beach features historic Bridge Street offering Key West style studio suites, apartments and townhomes with interesting shopping and a great seafood restaurant on a pier overlooking Sarasota Bay.
 Events such as “Movie Night”, “Mardi Gras”, Art and Car Shows are regularly featured while dining and entertainment are only a stroll away.